 – Fine Jonathan, says my friend Ferdinand, I get it and want to be responsible for my future by improving my finances.
 I must admit I am slowly getting excited at the prospect of fulfilling my rich life dream: A purposeful career that allows me to drive my kids (in my Maserati Gran Turismo that is) to sports practice on any regular weekday and take my family on wonderful holidays every year without ever having to worry about money.
 But does this all work?
 I mean why should I listen to you or some random Indian guy that writes a book with such a scammy sounding title?

-In my case Ferdinand, I have already been applying most of what is advocated in the book such as saving, investing and automating my finances.
-I have learned it by experience, research, failing and succeeding, and my finances are getting stronger by the day.
+In my case Ferdinand, I have already been applying most of what is advocated in the book such as saving, investing, and automating my finances.
+I have learned it by experience, research, failing, and succeeding, and my finances are getting stronger by the day.
 Following Ramit´s precepts will save you the time I and many others have spent researching and experiencing by themselves.
 I will keep this practical guide on my bookshelf within hand reach as I know for sure I will revisit some of the tips now and then.
 But what speaks louder than words is the below testimonial from one of Ramit´s readers posted on his Instagram (@ramit) this week.

 In addition, I happened to have helped my buddy Tony with a salary negotiation this week and I told him to reframe his negotiation around the wishes of the hiring manager – how are you going to make him look better and add value to the company – and not his.
 The exact way to ace your salary negotiation is described in the last chapter of the book.
 The result?
-Tony increased his salary by a few thousands with as little as 3 phone calls.
+Tony increased his salary by a few thousand with as little as 3 phone calls.
 That is what I call a big win!

-And about the man behind I Will Teach You To Be Rich, Ramit Sethi is a best selling author and his blog, www.iwillteachyoutoberich.com, hosts over 1,000,000 readers every month.
+And about the man behind I Will Teach You To Be Rich, Ramit Sethi is a bestselling author, and his blog, www.iwillteachyoutoberich.com, hosts over 1,000,000 readers every month.
 He co-founded PBwiki and graduated from Stanford, where he studied technology and psychology.
 He is also the founder of Growth Lab which is aimed towards entrepreneurs to help them start and/or grow their business.
 In the last 2 years, I have become a great fan of Ramit Sethi in general.
 The man offers so much valuable content for free and the tactics and systems simply work!

 So my friends (and Ferdinand) should you read it?